Russia arrests Wall Street Journal reporter on spying charge | Politics

 Russia's security service arrested an American reporter for The Wall Street Journal on espionage charges, the first time a US correspondent has been detained on spying accusations since the Cold War.
 The newspaper denied the allegations and demanded his release.

-Evan Gershkovich was detained in the city of Yekaterinburg while allegedly trying to obtain classified information, the Federal Security Service, known by the acronym FSB, said Thursday.
+Evan Gershkovich, 31, was detained in Yekaterinburg, Russia's fourth-largest city, about 1,670 kilometers (1,035 miles) east of Moscow.
+Russia's Federal Security Service accused him of trying to obtain classified information.

-The service, which is the top domestic security agency and main successor to the Soviet-era KGB, alleged that Gershkovich "was acting on instructions from the American side to collect information about the activities of one of the enterprises of the Russian military-industrial complex that constitutes a state secret."
-The Journal ''vehemently denies the allegations from the FSB and seeks the immediate release of our trusted and dedicated reporter, Evan Gershkovich," the newspaper said.
-"We stand in solidarity with Evan and his family."
+Known by the acronym FSB, the service is the top domestic security agency and main successor to the Soviet-era KGB.
+It alleged that Gershkovich “was acting on instructions from the American side to collect information about the activities of one of the enterprises of the Russian military-industrial complex that constitutes a state secret.”
+The Journal ''vehemently denies the allegations from the FSB and seeks the immediate release of our trusted and dedicated reporter, Evan Gershkovich,” the newspaper said.
+“We stand in solidarity with Evan and his family.”
 The arrest comes at a moment of bitter tensions between the West and Moscow over its war in Ukraine and as the Kremlin intensifies a crackdown on opposition activists, independent journalists and civil society groups.

 Earlier this week, a Russian court convicted a father over social media posts critical of the war and sentenced him to two years in prison.
 His 13-year-old daughter was sent to an orphanage.